homanchou/xr/book/build-your-own-webvr-site.md

 I miss the days when making a website was simple.
 All a developer needed was a server to host a webpage.
 A text editor and an ftp client.
 Web 1.0 days.
 Then came dynamic webpages backed by databases.
 Frameworks entered.
 So did version control and testing and migrations.
 Pretty soon the stakes got higher and so did the barrier to entry.
 Web 2.0.
 Now we have more realtime communications then ever with realtime messaging, notifications etc.

-Though if we take a step back it's not that bad... (ok it is bad), but it's still the accumulation of tools.
+Though if we take a step back it's not that bad... (ok it is ... a lot of stuff), but it's still the accumulation of tools.
 Tools that work for us, and we just need a little know how to figure out how to fit them together.
 Fortunately other companies have packaged some of those tools into libraries like Babylon.js and frameworks like Phoenix, that make our job so much easier.

 # Preparing your development workstation